MrRedu/MrRedu/README.md

 <!--
-If you're here and you want to know how to did my profile,
+If you're here and you want to know how to did my readme-profile,
 |     Part     |                     Webpage                    |                            GitHub                             |
 | :----------: | :--------------------------------------------: | :-----------------------------------------------------------: |
 |     Wave     |                                                |            https://github.com/kyechan99/capsule-render        |